 - International English Language Testing Service (IELTS) exam with score of at least 7.0

 - Exempted are applicants who are citizens of or who have received a bachelor’s degree or higher from one of the following countries: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States and Wales.
-US Permanent Resident Aliens (Green Card holders) are exempt from this requirement if they have been in the US for at least one year prior to their term of enrollment.
-Students from US territories such as Puerto Rico are NOT exempted unless they have received a prior degree from an institution in one of the 50 states.
+US Permanent Residents (Green Card holders) are exempt from this requirement if they have been in the US for at least one year prior to their term of enrollment.

 - More information is available at http://gpadmissions.osu.edu/intl/english-proficiency.html

 Carefully read the instructions below and follow each of the steps listed as you complete your application.

 The application process begins online at the Graduate Admissions website.
 In the application, prospective students will be asked to provide: